British Prime Minister John Major announces that the broadcasting ban on Sinn Féin had been lifted.

 The IRA had almost convinced him that their recent ceasefire would continue, and the lifting of the broadcasting ban would give them more flexibility.

-Mitchel McLaughlin of Sinn Féin says the party does not recognise the right of veto among any section of the Irish people, but calls on Major to follow through on the peace process.
-John Hume of the SDLP says the referendum will be the first time the people of Ireland as a whole will have spoken.
-Davin Power also speaks to unionists Ken Maginnis and Peter Robinson.
+Mitchel McLaughlin of Sinn Féin says the party does not recognise the right of veto among any section of the Irish people but calls on Mr Major to follow through on the peace process.
+The party saw the removal of the broadcasting ban as an effective recognition of a permanent peace fire.

-A RTÉ News report 16 September 1994.
+An RTÉ News report 16 September 1994.
 The reporter is David Davin-Power.